 Microbium: The Neglected Lives of Micro-matter tells the story of small matter such as bacteria, coral, fungi, lichen, pollen, protozoa, and viruses.
 With short entries that are organized like a herbarium or similar specimen collection, the book is a “microbium”—both the term for a single microbe and a play on “microbiome.”

-As such, Microbium makes visible the neglected but huge impact of miniscule matter on human culture and the environment.
-Each entry is a “microscopic reading” that describes the natural history and scientific discovery of its kind of micro-matter, while also telling a story about the cultural and artistic roles it has played over the centuries.
-From the poetry of Emily Dickinson to contemporary literature about the COVID-19 pandemic, looking at micro-matter serves as a cultural microscope that translates the significance of the invisible interspecies social to the human scale and magnifies the many ways in which micro-matter matters.
+As such, Microbium makes visible the often overseen but huge impact of miniscule matter on human culture and the environment.
+Each entry is a “microscopic reading” that describes the natural history and scientific discovery of a particular form of micro-matter, while also telling a story about the cultural and artistic roles it has played over the centuries.
+From the poetry of Emily Dickinson to the “coralness” of coral reefs to contemporary literature about the COVID-19 pandemic, this book places micro-matter under a cultural microscope and translates the significance of the invisible interspecies social realm to the human scale, magnifying the many ways in which micro-matter matters.
 Ultimately, Microbium shows the potential of micro-matter to teach us how to revitalize our political and cultural systems, habits of thought, and aesthetic or representational modes.